trackagoat logotrackagoat/Docs

 Receipts

-Receipt files (attached in Step 4) are stored privately — they are not publicly accessible.
-Only project members and org admins can view them.
+Receipt files (attached in Step 4) are stored privately: they are not publicly accessible.
+Only members of the organization can view them.
 Download links are available in the Payouts Tracker and the per-creator Payouts tab.

 Note on tax reporting: trackagoat does not generate 1099s or tax documents.
 The CSV export gives you a full payments ledger you can share with an accountant.